NULL-Term1nat0r/CPP_ClassCreator/README.md

 Run make to compile your program using the generated Makefile.
 Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-vbnet
-Copy code

-Replace the placeholders like `your-username`, `your-repo`, and update the sections with information specific to your project.
-This template provides a basic structure for your README file, and you can expand on it as needed.